dynamic

 • Almost unconsciously he traced with his finger in the dust on the table: 2+2=5 (source)

-unconsciously = in a manner without self-awareness
+unconsciously = without self-awareness

 • We scatter and fling ourselves down on the ground, but at that moment I feel the instinctive alertness leave me which hitherto has always made me do unconsciously the right thing under fire; the thought leaps up with a terrible throttling fear: "You are lost"—and the next moment a blow sweeps like a whip over my left leg. (source)